nuunoo1977/bliss-recruitment/README.md

 # BlissRecruitment

 This project is part of Bliss Applications candidate evaluation for frontend positions.
-Was developted by Nuno Felicio (nuunoo@gmail.com) in accordance with the Bliss Recruitment App Requirements Specification document (not included in this repo because of confidentiality and Bliss Applications ownership).
+Was developed by Nuno Felicio (nuunoo@gmail.com) in accordance with the Bliss Recruitment App Requirements Specification document (not included in this repo because of confidentiality and Bliss Applications ownership).

 ## Requirements